goloop/env/README.md

 There are several ways of using this package.

   - transfer variables from env-files to the environment;
   - transfer data from the environment into Go structures;
-- saving Go structure's fields to the environment.
+  - saving Go structure's fields to the environment;
   - saving Go structure's fields to the env files.

 ### Parsing env files